pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class associators [COMMAND-OPTIONS] CLASSNAME

-      Get the associated classes for the CLASSNAME.
+      Get the associated classes for CLASSNAME.

       Get the classes(or classnames) that are associated with the CLASSNAME argument filtered by the --assocclass, --resultclass, --role and